Travelers can find cozy, convenient places to stay for $50, $20 or even free in virtually every destination -- as long as they know where to look.

-Most college kids are hard on their dormitories and rising tuitions costs means not much is being invested in new carpets, furniture or finishings.
-Elevators and air-conditioning are uncommon in older buildings, too.
+Most college kids are hard on their dormitories, and rising tuition costs means not much is being invested in new carpets, furniture or finishings.
+Elevators and air conditioning are uncommon in older buildings too.

 Bed and breakfasts can often save you money over hotel rooms, especially if you're willing to use a bathroom down the hall.
 And it may be less inconvenient than you think: Sometimes the room you're supposed to share a bathroom with might not even be booked -- giving you the facilities all to yourself.